Pratik-Prakash-Sannakki/Plug-n-Predict_MLOps/README.md

 ## Problem Statement

-To predict the price of the houses Price based on other features like Number of rooms, Age of the property etc.
+To predict the house prices based on other features like Number of rooms, Age of the property etc.

 <br>